OCamlverse/ocamlverse.github.io/content/metaprogramming.md

 ## Other MetaProgramming Approaches

-Some other approaches and domains exist for metaprogramming in OCaml.
+Some other approaches exist for metaprogramming in OCaml.

 * [cppo](https://github.com/ocaml-community/cppo):
 A simple C++-like preprocessor for OCaml files.